BRimoldi/BMW-s-Wonder-Wheel-to-Bluetooth/README.md

 ## Credit

-The LIN slave implementation is based on Georg Icking-Konert’s work.
-I am grateful to him for his interest to this project and for his guidance in getting the LIN slave to work on the Arduino Nano ESP32.
+The LIN slave implementation is based on [Georg Icking-Konert’s work](https://github.com/gicking/LIN_slave_portable_Arduino).

 ## Installation Instructions
 (To be added)